Agnostella/samwich-cli/README.md

 SAMWICH CLI is a tool that simplifies working with AWS Serverless Application Model (SAM) deployments, particularly focusing on dependency management and build processes for **Python** Lambda functions and layers.

-**Note: This project is in early development and may not be fully functional.**

 <!-- ts -->

 ## Table of Contents